← Back to work

 • Bulk buy variations

-• Object mapping: Identifying all product types (meals, add-ons, subscriptions) and their relationships
+Identifying all product types (meals, add-ons, subscriptions) and their relationships.

-• Attribute prioritization: Aligning with product on Jobs to be Done to determine what information is essential vs. optional
+Aligning with product on Jobs to be Done to determine what information is essential versus optional.

-• Modular design: Creating a component architecture that could flex based on content type
+A component architecture that flexes based on content type.

 OOUX object mapping showing meal cards and add-on cards with their attributes